The Visionaries, Madmen, and Tinkerers Who Created the Future That Never Was

 For the twenty years after Hugo Gernsback willed a field of Scientifiction into existence with Amazing, stories didn't so much appear in the magazines as disappear into them.
-Thousands of stories in all the pulp fields flickered for the brief time span of a newsstand month before the inevitable hewing by the grim reaper of next month's issue.
+Thousands of stories in all the pulp fields flickered for the brief time span of a newsstand cover date before the inevitable hewing by the grim reaper of the next issue.
 A tiny handful of fans hoarded these magazines knowing that a lost issue was forever.

 Fans with a bit of money saved up from the bounteous war years rushed in to fill the gap with small presses that would not merely reprint all-but-lost stories from the pulps but offer a new and paying market for original novels, often with beautiful jacket illustrations by top artists who appreciated the more sophisticated work that hardbacks allowed over pulp covers.
 Martin Greenberg wasn't first, but he thought the biggest.
 Gnome Press put out more books, lasted longer, had bigger print runs, and surrounded books with more promotion than any of the other SF presses, a vision financed by frequent lack of actual payments that made Greenberg the most reviled publisher in the field.
 To this day you have to be careful to distinguish the noted anthologist Martin H. Greenberg from the noted crook Martin Greenberg.
 Greenberg meant well.
 Bad luck and bad timing were his downfalls more than outright larceny.
 He owed so much to his printer that the printer kept him in business long after the bottom had fallen out just in the hope that the next book or the one after that would finally make enough money to cover his bills.